rutar-academic/rutar.org/content/writing/managing_secrets_from_the_command_line.md

 ```
 keyring get <secret> <username> | pbcopy
 ```
-Since keyring is a python script, it is also useful when programatically accessing secrets from within python scripts.
+Since keyring is also a python module, it is useful when programatically accessing secrets from within python scripts.

-### Managing secrets with pass
+### Pass
 Another useful option is [pass](https://www.passwordstore.org/): visit the page for installation instructions for your device.
 You need to first create a new password store with an existing GPG key:
 ```